hoelzl/ml-for-programmers/README.md

 |                              or create a distribution with `python setup.py bdist_wheel`.
 ├── src
 │   └── ml_for_programmers  <- Actual Python package where the main functionality goes.
-│       └── data            <- Data used by the package
+│       ├── data            <- Data used by the package
-│           ├── external    <- Data from third party sources.
+│       │    ├── external    <- Data from third party sources.
-│           ├── interim     <- Intermediate data that has been transformed.
+│       │    ├── interim     <- Intermediate data that has been transformed.
-│           ├── processed   <- The final, canonical data sets for modeling.
+│       │    ├── processed   <- The final, canonical data sets for modeling.
-│           └── raw         <- The original, immutable data dump.
+│       │    └── raw         <- The original, immutable data dump.
+│       └── models           <- Trained and serialized models, model predictions, │                               or model summaries.
 ├── tests                   <- Unit tests which can be run with `py.test`.
 ├── .coveragerc             <- Configuration for coverage reports of unit tests.
 ├── .isort.cfg              <- Configuration for git hook that sorts imports.